jmooring/hugo-docs/content/en/getting-started/quick-start.md

 Visit the [Hugo](https://gohugo.io) website!
 ```

-Save the file, then start Hugo’s development server to view the site.
+Save the file, then start Hugo's development server to view the site.
 You can run either of the following commands to include draft content.

 ```text
 hugo server --buildDrafts